gabrielenava/DynaSoRS/README.md

 ## matlab-multi-body-sim

-Matlab simulator of dynamics and kinematics of rigid multi-body systems.
-The simulator is based on the [iDyntree](https://github.com/robotology/idyntree) dynamics library.
+Matlab simulator of dynamics, kinematics and control of rigid multi-body systems.
+The simulator is based on the [iDyntree](https://github.com/robotology/idyntree) library.

 ### Dependencies